MicrosoftDocs/msix-docs/msix-src/desktop/cicd-keyvault.md

 In this article we're going to see how you can leverage Azure Key Vault in a CI/CD pipeline, so that we can automatically sign our MSIX package as part of the process.

+> [!IMPORTANT]
+> The process described in this article is based on an open source tool called [Azure SignTool](https://github.com/vcsjones/AzureSignTool), which works both with Azure Pipelines and GitHub Actions.
+If you're using Azure Pipelines, you can leverage also the [MSIX Extensions](msix-packaging-extension.md) in combination with the [Azure Key  Vault task](/azure/devops/pipelines/tasks/deploy/azure-key-vault).

 ## Prerequisites

 - An Azure account.
 If you do not already have an Azure account, start [here](https://azure.microsoft.com/free/).